mbforbes/factorgraph-viz/README.md

 ### Additional examples

-More complex examples are provided in `data/examples/`.
+More examples are provided in `data/examples/`.
 They are ordered from simple to complex.

 ## Customization